Who's Who in Austin Biking

 - Doug maintains a website with pictures from dozens and dozens of local social cycling rides.
 He also helps moderate the Bicycle Austin email and web forums.
 (11-12)

-- As editor of Southwest Cycling News print newspaper, Fred Meredith is the person chiefly responsible for informing the public about local cycling news.
+- [Update, 2019: Fred has sadly passed away.]
+As editor of Southwest Cycling News print newspaper, Fred Meredith is the person chiefly responsible for informing the public about local cycling news.
 [Although we hope to rival him with this website. :-) ] Fred is involved with cycling across a wide spectrum, including being an Effective Cycling instructor, a former participant in Critical Mass (it got too lawless for him), a commuter riding for alternative transportation, and a member of organized rides.
 The state of Austin cycling would be in a sorry state were in not for Fred.

 - Jeremy Rosen